nmshd/documentation/_docs_explore/42-transport-layer.md

 Technically, the identity primarily consists of one keypair.
 By signing with the identity's private key, one is able to prove the ownership of the identity and thus manage the identity completely.
 Based on the identity's public key, the primary identification property, the address is created.

-One has to keep in mind that Enmeshed doesn't enforce the validation of the real-world entities.
+One has to keep in mind that enmeshed doesn't enforce the validation of the real-world entities.
 Thus one real-world entity could create fake identities.

-Additionally, Enmeshed cannot enforce a uniqueness of real-world entities, i.e. one real-world entity could create multiple Enmeshed identities for itself.
+Additionally, enmeshed cannot enforce a uniqueness of real-world entities, i.e. one real-world entity could create multiple enmeshed identities for itself.

 ### Address